pandasrcute/cse15l-lab-reports/lab-report-4-week-8.md

 ## Questions
 1. Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.<br>
 **Answer:** I think that there is a small code change that will make my program work.
 The following lines of code (original code is included)check if there exists a second `]` that is right before `(` and check if there is a backtick before `[`, and it worked.
-However, a function can be written to check all the related cases with backticks that may require more than 10 lines of code.
+However, a function can be written to check all the related cases with backticks that may require more than 10 lines of code. <br>

 ```
 //added this line
 int secondcloseBracket = markdown.indexOf("]", closeBracket+1);